vahtyah/LeetCodeSolutions/Dynamic Programming/README.md

 [1277.
 Count Square Submatrices with All Ones](/Dynamic%20Programming%2F1277.%20Count%20Square%20Submatrices%20with%20All%20Ones): Count all square submatrices filled entirely with ones

+[1504.
+Count Submatrices With All Ones](/Dynamic%20Programming%2F1504.%20Count%20Submatrices%20With%20All%20Ones): Count submatrices in a binary matrix that contain only ones

 [1749.
 Maximum Absolute Sum of Any Subarray](/Dynamic%20Programming%2F1749.%20Maximum%20Absolute%20Sum%20of%20Any%20Subarray): Find the maximum absolute sum of any subarray

 [2140.
 Solving Questions With Brainpower](/Dynamic%20Programming%2F2140.%20Solving%20Questions%20With%20Brainpower): Maximize points solving questions, skipping some based on brainpower